kira-96/ecmccfg/hugo/content/manual/motion_cfg/direction.md

 ### encoder direction

-In many cases inversion of the encoder value is possible in the ethercat slave.
+In many cases inversion of the encoder value is possible in the EtherCAT slave.
 By using INV_DIR macro to applyComponent.cmd, the direction can be changed.

 {{% notice info %}}